 - When edges are crisped and curled, flip galette, season other side and cook for an additional 5-minutes.

 - Transfer galettes to a paper towel, season with fresh herbs.
-Once cooled, lay sheet of wax paper over the top followed by paper towel.
+Once cooled, lay a sheet of wax paper over the top followed by a paper towel.
 Note: To keep galettes crisp, wax paper prevents moisture from seeping between layers.

 - In mixing bowl, beat cream until stiff peaks form when beaters are lifted.